algolia/firestore-algolia-search/README.md

     });
   ```
   **Note**: The Transform Firebase Function should be set up to unauthenticated users at this time.

+  Also, the ObjectId is sent to the transform function for look up.
+Please avoid modifying the ObjectId.

 #### Cloud Functions